 You will be able to find details of these rates in your credit card’s summary box online.
 However, when comparing credit cards, what you are more likely to see is a card’s APR or annual percentage rate.
 This is the interest rate on the card, as well as any other charges such as an annual fee.
 The inclusion of other annual charges is why the APR on some cards may appear higher than the purchase rate.
 It is a good way to compare the cost of different cards as this represents the annual cost of borrowing.

 Something else you can expect from any credit card is that it will carry some fees.
-If you use your card wisely, the likelihood is that you won’t encounter any of these – but it is best to know what they are, just in case.
+If you use your card wisely, the likelihood is that you won’t encounter any of these – but it is a good idea to know what they are, just in case.

 Late payment fee – This fee is charged if you miss a monthly payment.